-To become a Safe Place volunteer, click here.
+To become a Safe Place volunteer, fill out the form below.

 Any youth under the age of 18 will be able to go to a Safe Place site to access immediate help and support.
 Trained staff at each site will follow a strict protocol that will enable them to access immediate help for the youth at their site.
 Each site will utilize the professionally trained counselors at the Compass House Emergency Shelter, as well as trained volunteers, to provide assistance to each youth.

 If you're in trouble or need help, text SAFE and your current location (address/city/state) to 69866

 TXT 4 HELP is a nationwide service offered by National Safe Place to help teens connect to the closest location where they can get immediate help and safety.

 If you're in a crisis, text the word SAFE and your current location (address/city/state) to 69866.

 We'll text you back the address of the nearest Safe Place site and contact number for the local youth shelter.
 Within that same message you'll receive a prompt that says, "reply with 2CHAT for more help."
 Once you reply with 2CHAT, you'll be connected with a professional for more help.

 Project Safe Place in Erie County is being implemented through the generosity of The John R. Oishei Foundation, who provided a three-year implementation grant of $190,000.
 Additional funding for Safe Place has been provided by: The Peter C. Cornell Foundation, The Josephine Goodyear Foundation, The Children's Foundation, The M & T Charitable Foundation, The Zemsky Junior Board, Wilson Greatbatch, and Absolutegoo.com